Resources » Working With PDFs » How to Add Shapes to PDF Files

 To do this, hold down your left-click button and drag your mouse to start drawing a shape.
 Once you’ve made your shape, you can select the Pan tool that looks like a hand or simply click the shape you’ve created to reposition it.
 You’ll be able to see if you have the shape selected if it has multiple blue circles around the perimeter and the toolbar underneath.

 The Toolbar allows you to change the formatting settings of your shape.
 If you want to change the shape’s color or add an internal fill, you can do so from here.
+You’re also able to change the thickness or erase the shape entirely.

-1. For other free-form but preset shapes, check out some other icons within the Shapes tab.
+3. For other free-form but preset shapes, check out some other icons within the Shapes tab.

 Select Polygon and click anywhere in your PDF.
 A line will then be anchored to that point.
 From there, you can click somewhere else in your PDF to create an endpoint for that line.
 You’ll see a line appear between the anchor and your mouse cursor, so you know what the line will look like.